orcasmedialab/flappyBots/README.md

 ## ToDo
 **Primary**
-- Update algorithmic grading to use horizontal progress instead of game score
 - Resolve (mutex?) issue that causes program to run painfully slow
 - Add runtime arguments related to training algorithm
 - Save training history of algorithm